Applications for grants are currently closed. Please check this website for updates of future rounds.

-Candidates with access requirements, and D/deaf and/or disabled candidates
+Applicants with access requirements, and D/deaf and/or disabled applicants

 If you have access requirements and the application form is difficult for you to understand or complete, then get in touch by emailing us at email@example.com so we can discuss a different format, or some appropriate support to enable you to apply.
 Please include a phone number if you would like a call back.